Minorprojectmain/SE-Submissions/README.md

 Nowadays, in metro cities where life is very fast-moving some even don’t know their neighbours very well.
 This compels them to leave their pets in government kennels but due to very low funding their maintenance is not given priority and pets have to suffer a lot.

-# Our Motivation :
+# Our Motivation🎇 :
 1. The population of pet dogs in India amounted for around 19.5 million in the year 2018.
 The population was forecast to reach over 31 million by the end of year 2023.
 2. No viable option is available in public domain for specified problem.
 3. The pet-care sector in India — already pegged at over Rs 81 billion — is expected to grow at over 35 per cent every year (source: figures by DogSpot.in as reported by Business Standard).
 4. The biggest shift has been in how pets today are considered family members.
 People no longer refer to themselves as *pet owners*, but as **‘proud pet parents’**.

-# Our Features :
+# Our Features✨✨ :
 1. Lend/Borrow and Share: This feature helps the people to lend, borrow and connect with each other to look after their  pets in their vicinity.
 2. Build a Community: It helps the people to share their memorable experiences with their pets and also helps in connecting with each other with features of real time chatting and real time notifications.